THE BENEFITS OF CUTTING EDGE AIR SEALING: CASE STUDIES

 For Everson, he was able to perfect the building envelope with advanced framing and insulation techniques.
 In 2012, a typical Mandalay home tested at a 74 HERS Index.
 By 2016, Everson had pushed the performance of a typical Mandalay home to a 50 HERS Index.
 But, no matter how disciplined Mandalay was on insulation and envelope sealing strategies, they could not attain better than a 1.4 ACH.
 Although, this number is significantly better than code, it would still mean 30 solar panels are required to attain net-zero.
 At a cost of almost $30,000, the price tag would not Everson to offer a net-zero home as a standard feature.

-In 2017, AeroBarrier announced beta-testing for advanced envelope sealing technology.
-AeroBarrier claimed a process that is quick to apply, seamless in scheduling, economically feasible, and not vulnerable to workmanship error.
-Error, meaning the performance quality is not dependent on workmanship or the install techniques of a trade.
 For the beta-test and pilot projects, Eversion was first in line.
 The result, the AeroBarrier application reduced the typical Mandalay home from an ACH of 1.4 to .6.
 With this, Everson had cracked the energy + homebuilding conundrum, coming one step closer to offering net-zero homes as a standard feature.

 Around the time of applying AeroBarrier to the first Mandalay home, Everson was experimenting with battery storage.
 Impressed by their market presence in Germany, high storage capacity, and 28-year battery life, Everson selected sonnenBatterie for energy storage.
 The result of marrying AeroBarrier technology with sonnen storage, resulted in needing only 8 solar panels to achieve net-zero on a typical 2000 sf Mandalay home.
 Compare this with a typical code built home, and its need for 60 solar panels to achieve net zero.
 The cost difference between 60 and 8 solar panels is $50,000.